-So opens Edward Dorn’s classic epic poem, Gunslinger, an opus spanning four “books” that takes the reader through the post-modern cultural landscape of 1960s America.
-Written between 1968 and 1972, it is a modern version of Homer’s Odyssey with a little bit of Dante’s Divine Comedy and Chaucer’s Canterbury Tales all rolled into one.
+So opens Edward Dorn’s classic book-length poem, Gunslinger, an epic opus that takes the reader through the post-modern cultural landscape of 1960s to mid-1970s America.
+Published in five parts between 1968 and 1972 (Book I, 1968; Book II, 1969; The Cycle/Book II 1/2, 1971; Book III, 1972; and Book IIII, 1975), it is a modern version of Homer’s Odyssey with a little bit of Dante’s Divine Comedy and Chaucer’s Canterbury Tales all rolled into one.

 In the immediate post-World War II era, the “Western” as a genre dominated film and TV.
 For many reasons, too numerous to count here, the Western myth was very compelling to American audiences of that era.
 Dorn purposely taps into the same vein that is feeding Hollywood and Western culture and turns it on its head.
 The inclusion of characters named Horse, Kool, and Tonto reinforces this point.